 Most, thought not all, clergy work for religious organizations.
 Other clergy sometimes seek employment with hospitals or other medical service providers.
 According to the U.S. Bureau of Labor Statistics (BLS), this career field is expected to grow 6% from 2018-2028 (www.bls.gov).
 As of 2018, the median wage for this field was $44,250 annually, also per the BLS.

 Professors of religion at the college or university level might teach theology, comparative religion or both.
 Theology is the teaching of the beliefs of a specific denomination, while comparative religion involves educating students about the practices and beliefs of many different religions.
 Professorial positions generally require doctorates at four-year institutions and at least master's degrees at 2-year colleges.
 As with other teachers, these professors are responsible for designing and planning classes, evaluating student progress through tests and assignments and providing tailored instruction.

-In 2015, the median annual wage for a postsecondary philosophy and religion teacher was $66,380, according to data reported by the BLS.
-The BLS estimated employment of postsecondary teachers in all subject areas to increase 13% between 2014 and 2024.
+In 2018, the median annual wage for a postsecondary philosophy and religion teacher was $71,890, according to data reported by the BLS.
+The BLS estimated employment of postsecondary teachers in all subject areas to increase faster than average by 10% between 2018 and 2028.
 This projected average rate of growth is associated with the continued increase in enrollment at postsecondary institutions.

 Director of Religious Activities and Education

 Directors of religious activities and education generally work in religious institutions.
 They are responsible for developing and organizing religious education programs and congregational activities.
 Additionally, they may also provide religious or other counseling as part of the role.
 According to the BLS, the level of education required for the position is generally a bachelor's degree.
 The specific requirements for the role may vary with required duties, such as specific areas of counseling.